AntiPwr/AntiPwr.github.io/root/wiki/Siela Qane.md

 - Regulation of airship traffic and aerial transportation systems
 - Administration of climate control mechanisms throughout Hypri's spires

 Her governance style emphasizes the integration of practical function with spiritual purpose, often framing technological innovations as steps toward greater enlightenment.
-This approach has made her popular with both traditional [[Dweller]] communities and progressive elements seeking modernization.
+This approach has made her popular with both traditional [[High Dweller]] communities and progressive elements seeking modernization.

 ### Drakemaster of Qa'ura